clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 ## Scoping and Targeting
 * One of the most important aspects of using the Burp Proxy.
 * Capturing and logging all of the traffic can quickly become overwhelming and inconvenient, especially when the focus is on specific web applications.
-* By setting a scope for the project, we can define what gets proxied and logged in Burp Suite.
+* By setting a scope for the project, what gets proxied and logged in Burp Suite can be defined.
 * Burp Suite can be restricted to target only the specific web application(s) to test:
   * Switch to the Target tab, right-click on the target from the list on the left, and select Add To Scope.
   * Burp will then prompt to choose whether to stop logging anything that is not in scope.